Díaz-Canel warns of an imminent military aggression from the U.S. and asserts, "Every Cuban man and woman has a rifle."

 "Imagine what would happen in a military aggression against Cuba, where the example of those 32 would be multiplied by millions of Cubans," he said.

-The new executive order signed on May 1 adds to the Executive Order 14380 of January 29, 2026, which declared Cuba an "unusual and extraordinary threat" and imposed an energy embargo that has reduced Cuban oil imports by 80% to 90%, causing blackouts of up to 25 hours a day in more than 55% of the territory.
+The new executive order signed on May 1 adds to the Executive Order 14380 of January 29, 2026, which declared Cuba an “unusual and extraordinary threat” and imposed an energy embargo that has reduced Cuban oil imports by 80% to 90%, causing blackouts of up to 25 hours a day in over 55% of the territory.

-Díaz-Canel concluded his speech with a direct warning: “We do not fear war, and there will be no surprise or defeat here,” in a address that is not the first in which he warns about a possible armed conflict with Washington.
+Díaz-Canel concluded his speech with a direct warning: "We do not fear war, and there will be no surprise or defeat here," in a discourse that is not the first in which he warns about a possible armed conflict with Washington.

 Filed under: